 It seems like this is accidentally shrimp week at Feral Cooks.
 Neither Philip nor I had any idea the other one had it on the menu.

 By the way, I have to point out that Philip gives me a fair amount of grief about my copious use of coconut milk.
-Now lo and behold, posted right on the website is a Philip-based recipe calling for not a small amount of coconut.
+Now lo and behold, posted right on this website is a Philip-based recipe calling for not a small amount of coconut AND coconut milk.
+Gah!

 The recipe idea for today’s shrimp came from a quick look in the fridge for ingredients, followed by a web search focusing on my available ingredients.
 I found a few recipes that seemed OK, so I chose one and began tweaking it.